tzeikob/replica/README.md

   tzeikob/replica:tag
 ```

-keep in mind that you can remove the docker container at anytime, as long as you keep the `/data` folder on your host disk the next time you run/create again a new container instance with the `/data/db` volume mounted to this `/data` folder, the same database files will be used for the MongoDB Server.
+this way you can remove the container and start it again anytime witout loosing the old data, you only have to mount the host folder `$(pwd)/data` as a volume back to the new container.

-### Mount folders and files from the host to the container
+### Mount other folders and files to the container

-In order to mount host's folders and files to be available into the container you have to create them beforehand into the host disk and use again the volume flag and instruct the docker to use read and write permissions (`rw`) like so:
+In order to mount host's folders and files to be available into the container you have to create them beforehand into the host disk and use the volume flag and instruct the docker to use read and write (`rw`) permissions like so:

 ```
+mkdir -p any-name
+cd any-name

 mkdir -p scripts

 docker run -d --name any-name \